enviodev/docs/HyperIndex_versioned_docs/version-v1/Advanced/rpc-sync.md

   ...
 ```

-Once configured, all RPC requests will be routed through eRPC, which will manage caching, failover, auto-batching, rate-limiting, auto-discovery of node providers, and more behind the scenes, providing a more resilient and efficient indexing solution.
+Once configured, all RPC requests will be routed through eRPC, which will manage caching, failover, auto-batching, rate-limiting, auto-discovery of node providers, and more behind the scenes, providing a more resilient and efficient indexing solution as opposed to using a single RPC source.
+Using HyperSync will still perform indexing faster as opposed to RPC based solutions.